 CCEPA has a mandate to carry out and support research in applied ethics.
 We have supported and continue to support research by scholars from several Canadian universities.
 We have also facilitated research for non-profit organizations by graduate business students as part of their academic program, such as this scenario of a charitable donation by a tobacco company.

-Three Fellowships competitions have been held, in 2009, 2010 and 2011, resulting in the appointment of four research fellows:
+CCEPA Research Fellowships began in 2006, resulting in the appointment of eight fellows:

 CCEPA Scholar in Residence Program